 We apply a "+1" adjustment to the EBRD's intrinsic financial strength on account of the high quality of management and particularly risk management, consistent with assessments for other large, well-established MDBs, including the International Bank for Reconstruction and Development (IBRD, Aaa stable).
-The adjustment reflects the EBRD's very prudent risk management framework and practices, as well as conservative treasury management policies, which have allowed the institution to successfully navigate periods of acute stress in large countries of operation, such as in Russia in 2014-15 and more recently Turkiye.
-Similarly the strong quality of management has helped the institution to respond swiftly to shocks, as seen during the pandemic and currently in the Russia-Ukraine conflict.
+The adjustment reflects the EBRD's very prudent risk management framework and practices, as well as conservative treasury management policies, which have allowed the institution to successfully navigate periods of acute stress in large countries of operation and respond swiftly to shocks, as seen during the pandemic and currently in the Russia-Ukraine conflict.